5 Quick Golf Warm-Up Activities to Liven Up Your Game

 “the majority of golfers seem to forget is that golf is similar to sprinting in that it is a very explosive action which culminates in a lot of force traveling through the body over a very short period of time.”
 Ben Langdown, The Science Behind a Golf Warm-Up, TPI

 A quick static stretch that lasts just over a minute is often what people default to, but static stretching actually decreases power output and strength when done immediately before an activity, like trying striking a ball 200 plus yards.

-5 Dynamic Golf Warm-Up Activities
+5 Dynamic Stretches to Warm-Up for Golf

 1. Hip Rotations